Artist Tips: Checklist for Planning Your Art Estate

 Take Charge of Your Legacy as an Artist

 For more information about artist estate planning, read Estate Planning for Artists - Let Professionals Manage the Art

 A typical working artist produces hundreds of works of art during the course of his or her career; quite a few produce many more.
 At some point, hopefully sooner rather than later, you'll begin thinking about your legacy as an artist, and even more importantly what will ultimately happen with your art.
 Now if you're younger, you probably think you can put this off for years or even decades.
-But are you aware that regardless of how old you are or when you start, the way you approach your art can enhance its value monetarily as well as in terms significance and collectability?
+But are you aware that regardless of how old you are or when you start, the way you approach your art can enhance its value monetarily as well as in terms significance and collectability starting right now?
 The same goes for your reputation and standing as an artist, from this moment forward and for all time.

 By organizing and documenting your art and your career as an artist, you increase the depth of understanding and appreciation that others have of who you are, why you are an artist, why you make art, what your art means, and how your creative process works.
 In so doing, you also increase your art's impact, desirability and likely even monetary value.
 The best part?
 This is easy to do and takes little more than a few minutes a day.

 To see how this works, consider two identical works of art by the same artist (or two very similar works of art by two different artists).
 One piece is only signed; the other is signed, dated, titled, and accompanied by a brief explanation from the artist about how or why it was made, what process or techniques or materials were involved, and what its intent or meaning or significance is.
 All else being equal, which piece would you rather own-- the one that's only signed or the one with the additional information?
 If you're like most people, you'll pick the latter.
 Would you be willing to pay a little more for the one with the additional information?
 If you're like most people, you'll likely say yes.